ONSAS/ONSAS/docs/src/staticAeroLinearCantilever.md

 ### elements

- Two different types of elements are considered, node and frame.
+ Two different types of elements are considered, node and frames.
 The nodes will be assigned in the first entry (index $1$) and the beam at the index $2$.
 The _elemType_ field is then:
 ```
 elements(1).elemType = 'node'  ;
 elements(2).elemType = 'frame' ;